 Project Architect – Marcin Salamon.
 ARB.
 Associate

 Planning Consultant – Stratagem

 MandE – Ilec Imec

-This project for an existing developer/client created a home for himself and his young family in a woodland setting at the rear of a large residence in Barnet.
+This project created a home for an existing developer/client and his young family.
+The plot is in an urban woodland setting at the rear of a large residence in Barnet.